 NOTE: We are not responsible for a lost refund if you enter the wrong account information.
 Check with your financial institution to get the correct routing and account numbers and to make sure your direct deposit will be accepted.
-If the direct deposit is rejected, a check will be sent instead.

 Routing Number